internetofhomethings/Configurable-Web-Server/AppInventor/README.md

 NOTE: If you want to build your own Android Application using the App Inventor web interface, import the project file AppInventor_MQTT.aia.

-This App assumes an ESP8266 device is running with the sketch found at
+This App assumes an ESP8266 device is running the sketch found at:

 https://github.com/internetofhomethings/Configurable-Web-Server

-installed.
+For more information, check out the post at http://wp.me/p5NRQ8-lf.